blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 In addition to defining processors, which will be described in the next section, it is used for defining the document location on which processors will be executed and for choosing the dewarp policy.

-> `DewarpPolicy` is an object which defines how specific location of interest should be dewarped.
-It determines the height and width of the resulting dewarped image in pixels.
+> `DewarpPolicy` is an object which determines how the perspective will be corrected for the specific location of interest (i.e. how image dewarp will be performed).

 There are three concrete types of the dewarp policies available: